fbpx

 Take a look at this list of tasks that virtual receptionists can assist you with.
 It will help you identify areas in your company that could benefit from better direction and uniformity.

 • Sharing information with customers – If your company’s product holds information necessary for the customer to know, a virtual receptionist can relay those details on your behalf.
+One way this is possible is because virtual receptionists serve as knowledgeable ambassadors of your brand.
+They can provide general information about your business or even help answer in-depth questions that are certainly too complicated for inexperienced call centers to handle.

 • Handling lead intake – Due to high volumes of scams, screening phone calls and providing a pre-qualification process for sales leads or future clients is crucial for businesses.
 Scammers masquerading as customers can take away valuable time that would have otherwise been spent offering support to a legitimate client.
 Your live receptionists can ensure that the person on the other line is a real potential customer and later place them through an onboarding process.

 • Receiving payments – This task is often done in tandem with a software that includes interactive voice response (IVR).
+The ability to integrate with your systems allows for a seamless payment experience, where the virtual receptionist can guide customers through payment procedures, answer any related queries, and ensure transactions are completed securely and efficiently.

 • Assisting customers once they place orders – Customers are given the option to pay for a certain service or product virtually but can also receive additional support and guidance from a receptionist after the order is completed.
+This may include a virtual receptionist confirming order details, providing information on shipping and delivery, answering any follow-up questions, or addressing concerns related to the product or service.

 • Acting as supplementary tech support – At any point after the purchase of a product, many receptionists can help customers when technological issues or discrepancies with the company’s product arise.
+Because of their deep understanding of your business, they can identify common technical issues and offer clear, step-by-step guidance on how to fix them.

 • Providing other technological guidance – For the customers seeking instructions on how to properly operate the product, virtual receptionists can provide supplementary information as needed.